• All Articles

 EXADS Prebidjs

-This is all that you have to do on your publisher account, the rest is done on your website.
+This is all that you need to set up on your Publisher account, the rest is done directly on your website.

 For your convenience, below you can find links to the Prebid version and adapter files from our public Github repository as well as an example page:

-Now you are ready to add header bidding code in the <head> of your website.
-To make it as easy as possible, we created another Example for you.
-It consists of two parts, client config, and header bidding code.
-There is no need to change the header bidding code.
-You just need to update the client config part by changing zoneId, fid, and siteId to one that corresponds to your zone and endpoint.
+Now you are ready to add Header Bidding code in the <head> of your website.
+To make it as easy as possible, we created an Example for you.
+It consists of two parts, client config and Header Bidding code.
+There is no need to change the Header Bidding code.
+You just need to update the client config part by changing endpoint, zoneId, fid and siteId to one that corresponds to your zone and endpoint and all other parameters mentioned above.

-Below you will find a fully functional example page with EXADS header bidding integration:
+Below you can find a fully functional example page using Prebid.js with EXADS Header Bidding integration:

 Header bidding integration